Scleral Contact Lenses: Customized Vision

 Specialized Contact Lenses in Edmonton.

 Scleral contact lenses are large-diameter gas permeable contact lenses specially designed to span the entire corneal surface and rest on the "white" portion of the eye (sclera).
 The result is that the scleral lenses functionally replace the irregular cornea with a perfectly smooth optical surface to correct vision problems caused by keratoconus or other corneal irregularities.
 The gap formed between the cornea and back surface of a scleral lens becomes a reservoir for a saline solution that provides comfort for people with severe dry eyes, who otherwise could not tolerate contact lens wear.Schedule A Scleral Contact Lens Fitting

-Custom Contact Lenses.
+Custom Contact Lenses in Edmonton.